andrew/ultimate-awesome/README.md

 - [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
 - [awesome-personal-finance-canada](https://github.com/NickLewanowicz/awesome-personal-finance-canada) - Curated list of online resources for your personal finance.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
-- [awesome-pentest](https://github.com/shieldfy/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [awesome-onset](https://github.com/alexandregv/awesome-onset) - A collection of awesome Onset packages, assets, tools, guides, and more.
 - [awesome-freelance-korea-information](https://github.com/ClintJang/awesome-freelance-korea-information) - 프리랜서 개발자 (SW프리랜서) 에 관한 정보 모음 (let us: Go!
 2019 여름 세미나).